b10wf15h3d/b10wf15h3d.github.io/_posts/2022-04-20-My-OSCP-Story.md

 ## Burnout

-Who doesn't?!
+Who doesn't experience burnout?!
 Don't be afraid to admit it to yourself or to others.
 Sometimes you need to push the chair away from your desk and step away.
-Maybe an hour, day, week or even a month!
-It is natural so address the signs early on before it gets so heavy you wave the white flag and give up for good.
+Maybe for an hour, day, week or even a month!
+It is best to address the signs early on before it gets so intense you wave the white flag and give up for good.

+It's important to surround yourself with those who support what you're trying to achieve.
+Taking this path awakened me to those who really support me and those who are just fair weathered friends.
+Treasure the people that relish in the success in others.

 # The Exam